 Correction of Underlying Abnormalities

-Any correctable abnormality that could be cause of bursitis should be evaluated and corrected.
+Any correctable abnormality that could be the cause of bursitis should be evaluated and corrected.

-If patient does not respond to treatment, patient must be evaluated for piriformis syndrome.
+If the patient does not respond to treatment, the patient must be evaluated for piriformis syndrome.

 The athletes may be allowed to return to sports when symptoms have resolved and there is no return of symptoms on practice drills.